 Sue is the largest and most complete T-rex fossil in the world.
-Other than that, the Field Museum in Chicago houses several other interesting exhibits and artifacts that will sure be awesome for the family to see.
+Other than that, the Field Museum in Chicago houses several other interesting exhibits and artifacts that will surely be awesome for the family to see.
 Dinosaurs not enough?
 How about mummies from Egypt and Peru?

 6. Spark creativity with Science

-The Museum of Science and Industry is one of the largest science museum in the world.
+The Museum of Science and Industry is one of the largest science museums in the world.
 400,000 square feet of interactive fun exists in this facility in Chicago.
 From aviation to tornadoes and flight simulators, people of all ages will find their day filled with curiosity and joy.
 You can even tour a real submarine!

 7. Explore and eat at Navy Pier

 Navy Pier is full of reasons to justify it being one of Midwest USA’s top destinations.
 Admission and some attractions are free while some features such as the Centennial Wheel requires a fee to enjoy.
 With heaps of shops, appetizing restaurants, amusing public events, and exciting boat tours to choose from, Navy Pier is also host to the Chicago Children Museum.
-The museum usually charges an admission fee but are open to all during Thursday evenings.
+The museum usually charges an admission fee but is open to all during Thursday evenings.

 8. Hello, Fishies